CGS Inline Aeration Meter

 Aeration measurement has never been so easy.

-Measuring the change of the complex fluid impedance in comparison to the unaerated medium, CGS offers decisive advantages in all fields of application concerning the gas concentration.
-Whether it's oil aeration in engines or gear boxes, foamed adhesives or aerated food products: Our CGS is the perfect tool for almost every gas-in-fluid problem.
+Measuring the change of the fluid admittance (complex impedance) at variable frequencies in comparison to the unaerated medium, CGS offers decisive advantages in all fields of application concerning the gas concentration.
+Whether it's oil aeration in engines, gear boxes or hydraulic machinery, foamed adhesives or aerated food products: Our CGS is the perfect tool for almost every gas-in-fluid problem.

 Another advantage of the CGS is its high resolution.
-No matter if you have microbubbles of minimum diameters or larger air pockets entrained in your oil: our system allows you to get accurate gas content measurements independently of both the physical form and the flow conditions of your two-phase mixture.
-Thanks to its integrated pressure sensor you can always compare your results through the additional standardized CG0 value, which equals the gas concentration at atmospheric pressure.
+No matter if you have an evenly distributed gas phase with fine microbubbles or "gas slugs" and larger air pockets entrained in your oil: our system allows you to get accurate gas content measurements independently of both the physical form and the flow conditions of your two-phase mixture.

-• Compact, wear-free and highly accurate fluid aeration meter for inline installation
+• Compact, wear-free and highly accurate fluid aeration meter for inline or in-situ installation

-• Continuous displaying of the aeration / concentration of undissolved gas in fluids
+• Continuous display of the aeration level / concentration of undissolved gas in flowing or stagnant fluids

-• Inline measurement without any mechanically moving parts
+• In-line or in-situ gas phase concentration measurement without any mechanically moving parts

-• Suitable for all electrically non-conductive types of liquids (cond. < 600 nS/m)
+• Suitable for all electrically non-conductive types of liquids, such as mineral & synthetic engine oils, ATF, hydraulic oils, etc. (specific conductivity < 600 nS/m)

-• Can be used for mainstream and bypass measurement
+• Can be used for mainstream, bypass or in-situ measurement

-• Fully upscalable system: different sensor sizes available for different flow rates
+• Fully upscalable measuring principle: different sensor sizes available for different flow rates

-• Non-destructive, hazard-free measurement, independent of the direction of flow
+• Non-destructive, hazard-free measurement, independent of flow type and direction

-• 4 Output values: Temperature; Pressure; CGp (live gas concentration at measured pressure); CG0 (standardized value of gas concentration at atmospheric pressure)
+• Live reading of temperature, pressure, CGp (current compressed gas concentration at measured pressure), CG0 (normalized value of gas concentration at atmospheric pressure)

-• Comparative results due to retroactive accounting of the equivalent gas concentration at atmospheric pressure
+• Comparative results due to retroactive accounting of the nomalized, equivalent gas concentration at atmospheric pressure

 • Fast measuring rates (1 Hz and 10 Hz version available)

-• Standard digital interface (RS-232, adaptable to USB) for an optional connection to your WINDOWS PC
+• Standard digital interface (RS-232, adaptable to USB) for optional connection to a Windows PC

 • Analog output (4...20 mA or 0...10 V) of all measured values